nfo94/django-blog-app/README.md

   already solved and it's been around since 2005.
 I'd consider a few things before choosing it: does anyone on the team already knows Django and can ramp up others?
 Is our client another business?
   How big is the product?
 And things like that.
-Nonetheless, I'm inclined to use FastAPI because of autodocumentation, easy of use, shallow learning curve, async/type hints built in support, but anyway, I'm still just a noob.
+Nonetheless, I'm inclined to use FastAPI because of autodocumentation, ease of use, shallow learning curve, async/type hints built in support, but anyway, I'm still just a noob.

 #### Notes from the book